recast-hep/recast-atlas/README.md

 ### Install

-This package is installable via the standard Python package management tools.
-E.g.:
+`recast-atlas` is installable from PyPI using `pip` inside of your Python virtual environment

 ```
 python -m pip install recast-atlas